 - NOTE: When your coach is new or has been repainted for any reason, no polish or wax should be applied to the finish until after a 60-day cure cycle at temperatures higher than 60 degrees for 60 days.
-Failure to observe this precaution could void your paint warranty. - We recommend a silicone-free polish (such as Meguiars M8132 Hand Polish or Machine Polish) with an orbital machine and terry cloth applicator. - Liquid waxes are easier to apply and bring to a gloss with fewer residues. - Avoid paste waxes.
+Failure to observe this precaution could void your paint warranty. - We recommend a silicone-free polish with an orbital machine and terry cloth applicator. - Liquid waxes are easier to apply and bring to a gloss with fewer residues. - Avoid paste waxes.
 They sometimes have fillers and additives that give a very short term result.
 Stay away from silicones in polishes and soaps. - Buffing Compounds remove some of the mil film of the clearcoat, so we recommend that only professionals or very experienced users apply this type of product.